-- 1923.
+1923.
 Management of Subsidiaries.
-If athe Fund's Board determines that it is in the best interests of the Fund and its Partners to carry on all or part of the business of the Fund through one or more subsidiaries, the Board may cause the substantive terms of this Agreement to apply to the management of any such subsidiary or subsidiaries. - 2024.
-Fund Obligations.
-This Agreement is made by eachthe Fund and executed on behalf of the Fund by an officer of the Fund, and the obligations created hereby are not binding on the General Partner, nor any of the Partners, Directors, officers, employees, or agents, whether past, present, or future, of the Fund individually, but bind only the assets and property of the Fund. - 2125.
+If the Fund's Board determines that it is in the best interests of the Fund and its Partners to carry on all or part of the business of the Fund through one or more subsidiaries, the Board may cause the substantive terms of this Agreement to apply to the management of any such subsidiary or subsidiaries.

+2024.
+Fund Obligations.\This Agreement is made by the Fund and executed on behalf of the Fund by an officer of the Fund, and the obligations created hereby are not binding on the General Partner, nor any of the Partners, Directors, officers, employees, or agents, whether past, present, or future, of the Fund individually, but bind only the assets and property of the Fund.

+2125.
 Severability.
-If any provision of this Agreement shall be held or made invalid by a court decision, statute, rule or otherwise, the remainder of this Agreement shall not be affected thereby and, to this extent, the provisions of this Agreement shall be deemed to be severable. - 22.
-Separate Agreements.
-The parties affirm and agree that this Agreement shall be enforced as a separate agreement as between the Adviser and each of the Feeder Fund and the Master Fund.
-Nothing in this Agreement shall be interpreted to combine or collectively enjoin the Feeder Fund and the Master Fund.
-For all purposes, this Agreement shall be considered and interpreted as individual agreements between the Adviser and each of the Feeder Fund and the Master Fund. - 2326.
+If any provision of this Agreement shall be held or made invalid by a court decision, statute, rule or otherwise, the remainder of this Agreement shall not be affected thereby and, to this extent, the provisions of this Agreement shall be deemed to be severable.

+22. Separate Agreements.
+The parties affirm and agree that this Agreement shall be enforced as a separate agreement as between the Adviser and the Fund.
+Nothing in this Agreement shall be interpreted to combine or collectively enjoin the Fund and the Master Fund.

+2326.
 Counterparts.
-This Agreement may be executed simultaneously in two or more counterparts, each of which shall be deemed an original, and it shall not be necessary in making proof of this Agreement to produce or account for more than one such counterpart. - 27.
-Electronic Signatures.
+This Agreement may be executed simultaneously in two or more counterparts, each of which shall be deemed an original, and it shall not be necessary in making proof of this Agreement to $produ \in \underline{c}e$ or account for more than one such counterpart.

+27. Electronic Signatures.
 This Agreement, is executed when a party's signature (including electronic signature) is delivered by facsimile, email, portable document format (.pdf) or other electronic medium (including Docusign).
-These signatures must be treated in all respects as having the same force and effect as original signatures. - 2428.
-Supersedes Other Agreements.
-This Agreement supersedes all prior investment advisory, management, and/or administration agreements in effect between the Master Fund and the Adviser and/or the Feeder Fund and the Adviser.
+These signatures must be treated in all respects as having the same force and effect as original signatures.

+28. Supersedes Other Agreements.
+This Agreement supersedes all prior investment advisory, management, and/or administration agreements in effect between the Fund and the Adviser.